How Your Diet Impacts the Environment

 If you take anything from this article, take this- buy locally, buy plant-based, and buy without plastic.
 You don’t have to go cold turkey on your old habits- take it one step at a time.
 Every time you buy an apple from the farmers market rather than a chain store, every time you buy legumes instead of steak, and every time you use a reusable bag instead of a plastic bag, you are making positive steps to reduce your carbon footprint- and every step counts.

-Is working as an intern for Zero Waste Club, combining her love for writing with her passion for all things environmental sustainability.
+Is the blog manager for Zero Waste Club, combining her love for writing with her passion for all things environmental sustainability.
 She is currently a student at the University of North Carolina at Chapel Hill where she is studying journalism, environmental studies, and food studies in hopes of building a career in environmental activism.
-You can find her and her work on www.kaylaguilliams.com, or on Instagram as @kaylaguilliams.
+You can find her on Instagram as @kaylaguilliams.